Should I buy it?

 The best algae-eating shrimp in the hobby.
 Grows to 5 cm, largely predator-resistant at adult size, and does not breed in freshwater.
 Reliable long-term.

-Any established planted community tank 40L or more wanting real algae control alongside most peaceful community fish.
+Best for: Any established planted community tank 40L or more wanting real algae control alongside most peaceful community fish.

-You keep pea puffers, large cichlids, or aggressive predators that will eat a 5 cm shrimp.
+Avoid if: You keep pea puffers, large cichlids, or aggressive predators that will eat a 5 cm shrimp.

 Top things that go wrong

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 Common trade-name warning